HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Notes

 The idea is to have an instruction which does not affect the program state.
-The AND and OR instrcution can be used for this purpose.
-From a debugger and dissanbler perspective it would be beneficial to settle on one combination and display it as a NOP for better reading.
+The AND and OR instruction can be used for this purpose.
+From a debugger and dissembler perspective it would be beneficial to settle on one combination and display it as a NOP for better reading.

 <!--------------------------------------------------------------------------------------------------------->